hakuhodo-technologies/scope-rl/README.md

 ### Off-Policy Evaluation and Selection

-Then, let's evaluate the performance of the learned policy using offline logged data.
+Finally, we evaluate the performance of the learned policy using offline logged data.
 We also compare the estimation results from various OPE estimators, Direct Method (DM), Trajectory-wise Importance Sampling (TIS), Step-wise Importance Sampling (SIS), and Doubly Robust (DR).

 ```Python
 # implement OPE procedure using OfflineGym